JoeyTawadrous/Twitter-Auto-Pilot/README.md

 * Set the max amount of users to follow in one run of this script

 # How to Use
-1. Simply open up 'myTwitterAuthTokens.php'
+1. Simply open up one of the examles in the pilots folder (e.g. applandr/index.php)
 2. Create a new twitter app at https://apps.twitter.com
 3. Browse to your newly created app
 4. Copy in the relevant keys to your file in step one
+5. Check the logs for detailed info on what your script is doing when executed.

 If you have trouble copying the correct keys check out the following article: https://twittercommunity.com/t/how-do-i-find-my-consumer-key-and-secret/646/7